yhagio/tutorialedge.net/content/golang/improving-your-tests-with-testify-go.md

 So, in the above example we mocked out all of the various methods ourselves, but in real-life examples, this may represent a hell of a lot of different methods and functions to mock.

-Thankfully, this is where the [vektra/mockery](https://github.com/vektra/mockery) package comes in to save the day.
+Thankfully, this is where the [vektra/mockery](https://github.com/vektra/mockery) package comes to our aide.

 The mockery binary can take in the name of any `interfaces` you may have defined within your Go packages and it'll automatically output the generated mocks to `mocks/InterfaceName.go`.
 This is seriously handy when you want to save yourself a tonne of time and it's a tool I would highly recommend checking out!